spencertipping/ni/doc/interop.md

                   r $f0, $mean, $var'
 ```

+In general you won't want to do this.

 ## JIT
 Most dynamic languages impose significant abstraction overhead, but they also
 typically support `eval`. ni capitalizes on the latter by allowing you to pass